MichaelCurrin/javascript-bundling-quickstarts/quickstarts/webpack/README.md

 If you want to compress SVGs, images and other files as zip files, see the [Webpack compression](https://webpack.js.org/plugins/compression-webpack-plugin/) instructions.

+## Extending

+If you want to use Babel in Webpack, consider [babel-loader](https://webpack.js.org/loaders/babel-loader/) guide under Webpack loaders.
+See also the [Webpack Babel TypeScript](/quickstarts/webpack-babel-typescript/) quickstart.

+If you want to handle CSS, see [style-loaders](https://webpack.js.org/loaders/style-loader/) guide.

 ## Packages used